 Decide Which Type of Case is Right for You

-There are many different types of immigration cases that you can volunteer for, from a day-long naturalization workshop to a complex removal defense case that might last many years.
-Each nonprofit legal service provider decides which cases they take, and of those cases, which are referred to volunteer attorneys.
+There are many different types of immigration cases that you can volunteer with, from a day-long naturalization workshop to a complex removal defense case that might last many years.
+Each nonprofit legal service provider decides which cases they take, and of those cases, which are referred to volunteer attorneys and/or legal advocates.
 Some organizations serve specific populations, such as LGBT individuals, women, or children.
-When you contact a nonprofit legal provider you can ask them about the types of cases they refer to pro bono attorneys.
+When you contact a nonprofit legal provider you can ask them about the types of cases they refer to volunteers and pro bono attorneys.

 Find An Opportunity

-Many nonprofit immigration legal service providers offer volunteer opportunities for attorneys.
+Many nonprofit immigration legal service providers offer volunteer opportunities for attorneys and legal advocates.
 To find an organization in your area, enter your zip code or choose your state on our volunteer opportunities guide.
-You can also check out our list of ongoing projects nationwide that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.
+You can also check out our lists of ongoing local and national projects that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.

 Learn the Law

-Nonprofit legal providers provide varying levels of support to their volunteer attorneys, from little or no guidance to in-depth training and mentoring.
-If you are just getting started in immigration, check out our attorney resources page.
+Nonprofit legal providers provide varying levels of support to their volunteer attorneys and legal advocates, from little or no guidance to in-depth training and mentoring.
+If you are just getting started in immigration, check out our attorney and legal advocate resources page.
 To find free or low-cost training online or in-person, view our searchable training calendar.